 Paris, of course, provides the backdrop of the Eiffel Tower, which you can be photographed next to.
 Not surprisingly, it is the city’s most visited monument.
 So famous and popular, Blackpool in England recreated a shorter version of their own.

 If you like dogs, you will find one dog for every seven Parisians.
 They are certainly animal lovers here.
-That is on top of all its human lovers that are heading to Paris to spend time together or to make it their honeymoon destination.

 In terms of transport and getting around, their underground network is the second-busiest underground network in Europe.